-“The city focused on by Nils Roemer in German City, Jewish Memory: The Story of Worms was one of many where Hebrew flourished in the... [continued in Reviews below]”—Tablet Magazine
+“The city focused on by Nils Roemer in German City, Jewish Memory: The Story of Worms was one of many where Hebrew flourished in the Middle Ages, at least in... [continued in Reviews below]”—Tablet Magazine

 A remarkable, in-depth study of Jewish history, culture, and memory in a historic and contemporary German city